zhengshuai1001/JiKouCompany/README.md

 In times of change, learners inherit the earth, while the learned find themselves beautifully equipped to deal with a world that no longer exists

 Striving for excellence motivates you; striving for perfection is demoralizing.

+All things are difficult before they are easy.